Coozila/news/README.md

 ## Project creation

 You can create a new Coozila Media News project with the following command.
-`composer create-project coozila/news:dev-master some-dir --no-interaction`
+`composer create-project coozila/news:dev-master news --no-interaction`

 ## Update Coozila Media News